JosiahPierce/writeups/vulnhub/bulldog.md

 This displays a Django administration login page.
 Let's try the username "sarah@bulldogindustries.com" and the password "bulldoglover".

 Hmm...that doesn't work.
-What about just the username "sarah"?
+What about the username "sarah" instead of the full email?

 Ah!
 That works.
 Unfortunately, the interface is pretty bare-bones.